scottrfrancis/gcomments/README.md

 There are many things that could be added, if you think of any, please add to the issues list.

+## limitations
+I can only work with the API google exports -- v3.
+As of this writing, that version does not yet provide visibility into what comments have been _assigned_ nor to _whom_.
+I also only show the root comment and not the full thread.
+For our purposes, that seemed reasonable as it was enough to cue us to open the source doc and discuss/close the issues there.

+I'm hopeful Google will provide that visibility in a future version of the API.

 ## conclusion
 All in all a pretty fun, but challenging project to get the google api integrated in to angular and that pattern could be pretty handy for others.
 The global message passing is a bit ugly, but far from the worst possible solution.
 Likewise installing the lib via a directive seems clunky.